Pedro Ximénez

 Pedro Ximénez (also known as PX and many other variations; Andalusian pronunciation /es/) is a white Spanish wine grape variety grown in several Spanish wine regions, most notably the denominación de origen (DO) of Montilla-Moriles.
 Here it is used to produce a varietal wine, an intensely sweet, dark, dessert sherry.
 It is made by drying the grapes under the hot sun, concentrating the sweetness (similar to straw wine production), which are then used to create a thick, black liquid with a strong taste of raisins and molasses that is fortified and aged in solera.

-Historically Pedro Ximénez is grown in Australia to make fortified wines and sherry type wines known by the Australian term - Apera.
-It is often used for blending and to make botrytised dessert wines.
+Pedro Ximénez is also grown in Australia.
+There, it is often used for blending, to make botrytised dessert wines, and to make fortified wines.
 This grape variety has thrived in Western Australia's Swan Valley since its introduction there due to the hot climate growing conditions.
 The vine requires a rich soil and short pruning.
 James Busby brought some Pedro Ximénez to Australia in 1832.
 Some were imported from Jerez and planted at Clarendon; a transfer from the Sydney Botanic Garden is recorded in around 1839.

 Pedro Giménez (Pedro Jiménez) is a widely grown criolla variety in South America whose relationship to Pedro Ximénez is uncertain, as it shows ampelographic differences.